dealerinspire/laravel-coding-standard/README.md

 ## Provided Sniffs

+### DealerInspireLaravelCodingStandard.Models.NoGuardedAttributes

+Checks that no classes use the `protected $guarded` attribute.
+Useful for any projects that strictly enforce the use of explicitly whitelisting fillable attributes.

 ### DealerInspireLaravelCodingStandard.Providers.DeferredProviders

 Checks all deferred service providers to ensure that any bindings in the file are also included in the `provides` array.